AbdullahAshrafWork/AbdullahAshrafWork.github.io/README.md

 ### Set up DynamoDB
-Need a table to store dog walkers as shown in figure 1
+Need a table to store dog walkers with the following columns as shown in figure 1

 ![Alt text](images/figure1.png)

 (Figure 1: Dog Walkers DynamoDB Table)

-Need a table to store pets as shown in figure 2.
+Need a table to store pets with the following columns as shown in figure 2.

 ![Alt text](images/figure2.png)